 The above makes it clear that there are no shortcuts to proving an employee guilty.
 The only way to succeed with this is for the employer to use available expertise to gather, prepare and present valid, truthful and relevant evidence and to convert that evidence into solid, unbreakable proof.

-To attend our 17 November 2016 case law update seminar on NEW CHANGES AND DANGERS IN LABOUR LAW (Part 2) please contact Ronni on firstname.lastname@example.org or 0845217492.
+To attend our 24 November 2020 webinar on RETRENCHMENT AND THE COVID ENVIRONMENT please contact Ronni via email@example.com or on 0845217492.